sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 ---
 layout: default
-title: Getting Started
+title: "DEPRECATED: Getting Started (v1.0 firmware)"
-nav_order: 3
+nav_order: 10
 nav_exclude: true
 parent: SidecarTridge TOS

 ---

+{: warning}
+This is a deprecated version of the Getting Started guide for the SidecarTridge TOS emulator with firmware version 1.0.
+Upgrade to the latest firmware version and refer to the [latest Getting Started guide](/sidecartridge-tos/getting-startedV2/) for the most up-to-date information.

 #  Getting Started
 {: .no_toc }